& expression pedal

 Loudspeakers

-The organ's audio PA circuitry connects the full output from the driver IC directly to the woofer speaker (without any high-cut filtering), and the tweeter is wired in parallel across the woofer, with just a series capacitor as a low-cut filter.
+The organ's audio PA circuitry connects the full output from the driver ICs directly to the woofer speakers (without any high-cut filtering), and the tweeters are wired in parallel across the woofers, with just a series capacitor as a low-cut filter.
 There's no real cross-over, so adding your own could be an improvement.
-I tried fitting a very basic cross-over filter, but can't say it made any significant difference (the organ isn't Hi-Fi, anyway).
+I tried fitting some very basic cross-over filters, but can't say it made any significant sound difference (the organ isn't Hi-Fi, anyway), though may help the woofers last longer (high energy treble signals in a woofer cause unwanted heating of the voice coil).

-There's no DC protection for the woofers, either, and the common failure modes for the STK465 modules sends the full supply voltage through the woofer's voicecoil, and burns it out in seconds.
+There's no DC protection for the woofers, either, and a common failure mode for the STK465 modules sends the full supply voltage through the woofer's voicecoil, and burns it out in mere seconds.
 So a DC protection circuit could be a useful addition, too.
-A mere fuse wouldn't be sufficient, it wouldn't blow to protect the speaker, or would nuisance blow during normal operation.
-Speaker fuses protect amplifiers from catching fire caused by a shorted speaker, not protecting speakers from the amplifier.
+A mere fuse wouldn't be sufficient, it wouldn't blow to protect the speaker, or would nuisance blow during normal operation (fault current isn't that much different from normal operating conditions).
+In general, speaker fuses protect amplifiers from catching fire caused by a shorted speaker (or speaker wiring), but don't protect speakers from amplifier faults.
+It's the same for most fuses, they stop things catching fire, rather than protect components from faults.

 Audio power amplifiers

-I've had two of the STK465 power amplifier blocks die over the years.
-The last time it happened it was impossible to get a direct replacement part.
+I've had three STK465 power amplifier blocks die over the years (the organ uses two, one of them has died twice).
+The second time it happened it was impossible to get a direct replacement part.
 They haven't been made for donkey's years, and the knock-offs that you can find on ebay are a huge risk for being old and worn-out, or untrustworthy counterfeit parts.
-I found that a couple of LM3875T ICs can be directly wired in to directly replace one STK465 (the STK465 is a two-channel amplifier, the LM3875 is a single channel amplifier, with a higher wattage capability).
+I found that a couple of LM3875T ICs can be wired-in to directly replace one STK465 (the STK465 is a two-channel amplifier, the LM3875 is a single channel amplifier, with a higher wattage capability, though that is dependent on its power supply).

-I say it can replace it “directly” in the sense that no modifications are required, the on-board negative feedback circuitry is directly compatible, and the zoebel network on the amplifier output will do (you could up the cap value to 100 nF, though I didn't bother).
+I say it can replace it “directly” in the sense that no modifications are required, the on-board negative feedback circuitry is directly compatible, and the Zobel network on the amplifier output will do (you could up the cap value to 100 nF, though I didn't bother).
 But since the pinouts are in a different order, flying leads will be required (see the table below for pinouts).
-Just unsolder the STK465 and unscrew it, clean off the old heatsink compound from the heatsink, coat the back of the LM3875T ICs with new heatsink compound, and fasten them to the heatsink using the original screws (though add some washers under the screw heads), and wire them up.
+Just unsolder the STK465 and unscrew it, clean off the old heatsink compound from the heatsink, coat the back of the LM3875T ICs with new heatsink compound, fit an electrical-insulation washer between IC and heatsink, and heatsink compound between that and the heatsink, and fasten them to the heatsink using the original screws (though add some washers under the screw heads), and wire them up.

 For stability against possible oscillation (especially since I'm using flying leads), I added some bypass caps across the power supply rails on each IC.
 I put a 100 nF and 47 μF (in parallel) across the positive rail to ground, and another pair across the negative rail to ground, directly onto the pins of each LM3875.
 The bypass caps shunt any high frequency oscillations on the power supply wires, the two values of caps is to deal with how each cap may respond differently to different frequencies.
 The caps need to be able to handle at least 40 volts across them.
 And I twisted the pair of positive and negative audio input wires around each other for better noise reduction.
 You could do the same twisted-pair trick for the positive and negative DC supply wires, but I didn't bother.